What Causes Anxiety Attacks and Triggers?

 Learn to manage and cope with anxiety attacks

-Another option for managing anxiety may be to reduce stress in your life.
-Stress is normally one of the most common reasons why people experience anxiety attacks.
-Some people reduce anxiety by changing jobs or cutting negative activities out of their lives.
+Another way to reduce symptoms of anxiety may be to manage stress in your life.
+Stress is one of the most common causes of anxiety attacks.
+Some people might be able to reduce anxiety by changing jobs or cutting other stress-inducing activities out of their lives.
 It can also be helpful to practice mindfulness or some other form of guided meditation.

 You might also consider making other lifestyle changes.
 For instance, research shows that anxiety often improves with regular exercise.
 Exercising usually releases positive endorphins in your body that may help you feel more positive overall.